 · That children are mentally healthy and able to look after their own mental health and well-being.

-· Pupils read widely, have a good vocabulary and develop a love of books; they are able to use reading to support their learning across the curriculum.
+· That pupils read widely, have a good vocabulary and develop a loveof books; they are able to use reading to support their learning across thecurriculum. · That children’s work across the curriculum is of good quality evidenced in books.